Rice: Growing

 Like all crops, rice depends for its growth on both biotic and abiotic environmental factors.
 The principal biotic factors are crop variety, pests, and plant diseases.
 Abiotic factors include the soil type, whether lowland or upland, amount of rain or irrigation water, temperature, day length, and intensity of sunlight.

 Rice grains can be planted directly into the field where they will grow, or seedlings can be grown in a seedbed and transplanted into the field.
-Direct seeding needs some 60 to 80 kg of grain per hectare, while transplanting needs less, around 40 kg per hectare, but requires far more labour.
+Direct seeding needs some 60 to 80 kg/ha of grain, while transplanting needs less, around 40 kg/ha, but requires far more labour.
 Most rice in Asia is transplanted by hand.
 Mechanical transplanting takes less time but requires a carefully prepared field and seedlings raised on mats or in trays to fit the machine.
 Rice does not thrive if continuously submerged.
 Rice can be grown in different environments, depending upon water availability.
 The usual arrangement is for lowland fields to be surrounded by bunds and flooded to a depth of a few centimetres until around a week before harvest time; this requires a large amount of water.
 The "alternate wetting and drying" technique uses less water.
 One form of this is to flood the field to a depth of 5 cm (2 in), then to let the water level drop to 15 cm (6 in) below surface level, as measured by looking into a perforated field water tube sunk into the soil, and then repeating the cycle.
 Deepwater rice varieties tolerate flooding to a depth of over 50 centimetres for at least a month.
 Upland rice is grown without flooding, in hilly or mountainous regions; it is rainfed like wheat or maize.